SellaRafaeli/giving_profiles/README.md

 - feed columns: make our donations list look like FB page;
 - orgs page - remove the header.

+- fix 'fb refresh' bug: fix involved in a performance regression; suggest still trying.
+- donations: add privacy level per all organizations (plus tabs for "by donation" and "by organization").
+And make 'non-private' also in 'blue' (match the colors).
+Private organizations will only show up for that user (in donations list, org page donors list, search results.)

 coming up
 - new search layout ? let's discuss